Table of Contents

 What is Performance Marketing?

-Performance marketing focuses on the result of a campaign over time.
+This marketing focuses on the result of a campaign over time.
 This is different from traditional marketing campaigns, which focus on creating awareness for a product or service and driving new sales.
 Performance marketing campaigns are typically tailored to reach a certain audience so that the message reaches only those most likely to respond.
 They tend to focus on building brand awareness or motivating customers to take action—to use a product or service more frequently or in a different way than they used it before.
 This means the targeting is more focused and streamlined.

-For example, an online brand could use performance marketing to track clicks on a website to determine which product pages are most popular.
+For example, an online brand could use this marketing method to track clicks on a website to determine which product pages are most popular.
 This data helps the brand figure out what pages will work best for a new campaign, and what customers who are already interested might be most likely to buy.

 Companies can also use performance marketing to measure specific goals, such as lead generation or the number of customers who act on a promotion.
 With the data in hand, the brands can understand what type of marketing works best and then use the information to modify their marketing strategy for the next round.
 For example, if they see that Facebook is outperforming Google ads, they will spend more on Facebook.
 If their email campaign is not successful, they might have to write a new one the next time around.